keithjgrant/Taming-CSS/Crawling/chapter5.md

 <img src="images/figure5-5.png"/>

 A block-level element appears on its own line, with a newline started both before and after.
-It also fills the width of its container.
+By default, it fills the width of its container.
 We can change the size of a block-level element using `height` and `width`, but it will still remain on its own line:

 ```css
 .block-example {